-5 Empirical Strategy
+5. Empirical strategy

-We rely on a difference-in-differences (DID) strategy to estimate the reduced-form effect of Mehr housing units on nearby house prices.
+We rely on a DID strategy to estimate the reduced-form effect of Mehr housing units on nearby house prices.
 Intuitively, we compare the change in the price of housing units in the postal region of Mehr projects to the change in the price of housing units in other postal regions at the time Mehr housing units were delivered to applicants.
 Table 2 reports the basic DID figures.
-Average house prices in Mehr postal regions is 6996 thousand Rials before Mehr units are delivered (column (1) in panel A).
-During the same period, average house prices for other postal regions is 8840 thousand Rials (column (2) in panel A).
+The average house price in Mehr postal regions is IRR 6,996 thousand before Mehr units are delivered (column (1) in panel A).
+During the same period, average house prices for other postal regions is IRR 8,840 thousand (column (2) in panel A).
 This suggests that Mehr postal regions include lower value properties.
-Panel B reports average prices after delivery of Mehr units.
-Since these transactions are after those in panel A we observe larger averages in panel B compared to panel A. However, the increase in non-Mehr postal regions is larger than that of Mehr postal regions.
-It seems delivery of Mehr units has significantly reduced average prices for nearby properties by 3715 thousand Rials.
+Panel B reports average prices after the delivery of Mehr units.
+Since these transactions are after those in panel A, we observe larger averages in panel B compared to panel A. However, the increase in non-Mehr postal regions is larger than that of Mehr postal regions.
+It seems that the delivery of Mehr units has significantly reduced average prices for nearby properties by IRR 3,715 thousand.

-Table 2: Prices in Mehr and other postal regions before and after project implementation Prices in selected cities Mehr postal non-Mehr Difference (Thousand Rials per $m^2$ ) regions postal regions (1)(2) (3) Panel A: Before Mehr project delivery 6996 8840 -1844 Average price (100)(21)(205)Number of Transactions 2931 124208 Panel B: After Mehr project delivery -5559 11854 17413 Average price (65)(29)(177)15959 198008 Number of Transactions Panel C: B - A 4858 8573 -3715 (205)(39)(224)
+Prices in selected cities Mehr postal non-Mehr Difference

+(Thousand rials per m^2) regions postal regions Difference

+(1) (2) (3)

+Panel A: Before Mehr project delivery

+Average price 6996 8840 -1844

+(100) (21) (205)

+Number of transactions 2931 124208

+Panel B: After Mehr project delivery

+Average price 11854 17413 -5559

+(65) (29) (177)

+Number of transactions 15959 198008

+Panel C: B - A 4858 8573 -3715

+(205) (39) (224)